-- a) The other observational platforms such as radars, ground-based lightning detection networks, ground-based GPS measurements for total water vapour and wind profilers have been set up (or are planned) by some Members of RA II. - b) Many NHMSs in the Region, including China; Hong Kong, China; India; Islamic Republic of Iran; Japan; Pakistan and Republic of Korea operate their radar networks including the Doppler weather radars.
+- a) The other observational platforms such as radar, ground-based lightning detection network, ground-based GPS measurements for total water vapour and wind profilers have been set up (or are planned) by some Members of RA II. - b) Many NHMSs in the Region, including China; Hong Kong, China; India, Islamic Republic of Iran; Japan; Pakistan and Republic of Korea operate their radar networks including the Doppler weather radars.
 Number of weather radars and number of NHMSs operating weather radars in the Region are both increasing rapidly.
+Almost all NHMSs make weather radar products available on their web sites.

+c) Recommendation:

-Almost all NHMSs make weather radar products available on their websites. - c) Recommendation: - Establishment of collaborative networks such as radars, lightning detection networks, etc. for the benefit of the individual Subregions and the whole Region (note: This should be achieved through the implementation of WIGOS in the Region).
+• Establishment of collaborative networks such as radar, lightning detection networks, etc. for the benefit of the individual Subregions and the whole Region (note: should be achieved through the implementation of WIGOS in the Region).

-4.1.7 Status of calibration and maintenance of instruments
+4.1.6 Status of calibration and maintenance of instruments